 A cluttered website that doesn’t use white space makes it difficult for users to differentiate between different elements.

 The best way to capture users’ attention is by creating contrast, using colours, animation, shape, and size.
 There’s a whole psychology behind colour choice.

 To find out which colours go together there’s a handy app called Coolors.

 A slow website can seriously hamper user experience and sales.
-Half of users abandon a website that takes longer than three seconds to load.
-A page which is slow to respond to users’ actions causes further frustration.
+Half of the users abandon a website that takes longer than three seconds to load.
+A page that is slow to respond to users’ actions causes further frustration.

 This is actually a pretty obvious one, saying that it’s frequently overlooked.

 Photography is naturally engaging – it’s the first thing people look at when visiting your website.
 If it looks professional and enticing, the website will look so too.